konrad98ft/Autonomous-Runner-Assistant/Readme.md

 * Hough Transform - to find straight lines
 * Collection lines into vector
 * Lines filtration
-* Spliting lines into groups besed on their slope
+* Splitting lines into groups based on their slope
 * Finding lines with belongs to 1 real line
-* Finding centr of the track
+* Finding centre of the track
 * Counting difference between actual position and optimal position

 ### Example steps on the simulated image
 ![itscreen](https://user-images.githubusercontent.com/62110076/109809584-c1fc3700-7c28-11eb-9409-9d83b883d08b.png)

-After that operation informations are sending to the Arduino. uC recalculates value in pixels into the turning angle of robot.
-Moreover it Arduino is responsible for:
+After that operations information is sended to the Arduino. uC recalculates value in pixels into the turning angle of robot.
+Moreover,  Arduino is responsible for:
 * speed controlling
 * sensors support
 * communication with mobile app
-* carrying out traning program
+* carrying out training program

 ## Validation on the real track